• Art Magazine

 You might also be interested in:

-• Classic recycling approaches clearly reach their limits and require a rethink.
+• Traditional recycling approaches are clearly reaching their limits and require a change of thinking.

 Why traditional recycling is no longer enough: Zero-waste strategies for product designers